 has a sore throat and has been exposed to someone known to have a strep throat,

 or if there are many strep throat cases in the community

-culture instead of a rapid strep test.
-A throat culture is more accurate than
+instead of a rapid strep test.
+A throat culture is more accurate than a rapid strep

 Encourage your child to stay still during the procedure so the health professional